tlaplus/tlaplus/.github/ISSUE_TEMPLATE/---bug-report.md

 If you need to share a specification, either:
  - Paste it in your description between the <details> </details> tags if it's too long;
- - Send a link to a Gist, GitHub reposity, Pastebin, etc.;
+ - Send a link to a Gist, GitHub repository, Pastebin, etc.;
 -->

 ## Expected Behavior